wpdevup/tap-chat/readme.txt

 - i18n/compat: Text Domain set to `tap-chat`, update "Tested up to" to 6.8

 == Upgrade Notice ==

+= 1.1.2 =
+Bug fix release for welcome bubble positioning and close button behavior.
+Recommended update for all users.

 = 1.1.1 =
 Minor fix for welcome bubble close button - larger and easier to click.
 Recommended update.